LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 #### Windows-specific issues

 Windows lacks support for most of the scripts used to support development.
 You're on your own with these, as no equivalents will be supported.

-You also will run into problems with the integration tests, as several of the paths are hard-coded to UNIX-compatible paths.
-These will eventually be fixed, and Windows on the CI is a priority, provided it's possible to install obsidian headlessly on Windows.
+They can still at least partly be run through git bash, though.

 ## Development setup